timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2021-01-08
+# Objectives for Today 2021-01-09

-- Writing the script for 2020 recap / first $10,000 video.
-- Other video work on 2018 highlights reel, or other projects.
+- Making the telemetry display the correct chart while watching a replay.

 **Purpose**

-Trying to wrapup the video projects we have going so we can focus on gamedev without having wasted the time spent on the videos.
+Building the Telemetry Buddy application to help sim racers in real time.